 The R-series is not just a size.
 It’s a standard paper size for capturing and preserving your precious moments.
 And don’t forget about the RA and SRA series, which make the printing process smoother.

-ANSI Series: Architectural standard paper size
+ANSI (American National Standards Institute) Series: Architectural size

 Introducing the ANSI A-E Series:

 A4 and Letter sizes are common in offices and homes.
 However, the ANSI series is for large-scale design.
 It includes sizes A (8.5″ x 11″), B (11″ x 17″), C (17″ x 22″), D (22″ x 34″), and E (34″ x 44″).
-Each size has a unique design purpose.
+Each size has a unique design purpose. especially those that are standard for technical drawings.

 • ANSI A (8.5″ x 11″): It’s used to reduce size when printing larger drawings, making them easier to handle and share.
 Also ideal for detailed sections or components within a larger plan.